 The cabin is equipped with a table, benches, and an outdoor toilet.
 Other amenities include a cooking counter, fire extinguisher and a broom.

 The cabin does not have running water or electricity.
-Guests must bring their own food, water, sleeping bags, sleeping pads, cook stove/fuel, fire starter, cooking gear/utensils, light source (lantern), toilet paper, first aid kit, garbage bags, and #1 diesel fuel oil.
+Guests must bring their own food, water, sleeping bags, sleeping pads, cook stove/fuel, fire starter, cooking gear/utensils, light source (lantern), toilet paper, first aid kit, garbage bags, and bio brick compressed logs or fire wood for the woodstove.

 There are no dependable freshwater sources near the cabin, so visitors should be sure to bring plenty of their own water for drinking, cooking and washing.
 Click here for more cabin details.